InterSystems IRIS® enables you to perform system administration and management tasks via a web application, the InterSystems Management Portal.

 You can start the Management Portal in the following ways:

 On Microsoft Windows platforms, click Management Portal on the InterSystems IRIS launcher menu.

-For information about the Management Portal, see Management Portal Overview in this chapter.
+For information about the Management Portal, see Management Portal Overview.

 Depending on the authentication settings for your system, you may have to log in before going to the Portal home page.
-See the Management Portal Login Page subsection for an overview of login requirements.
-In addition, each functional area requires access to particular resources; see the Management Portal Web Application Structure subsection for more details.
+See Management Portal Login Page for an overview of login requirements.
+In addition, each functional area requires access to particular resources; see Management Portal Web Application Structure.